 Like any telemarketer, they call you out of nowhere, disrupt your day and irritate you.
 The red flag to look out for is that they say your business isn't listed or needs to be updated.
 They will either claim to be Google, a Google Authorized Representative, or a company that will help you claim your Google listing.
 While it may be true that you aren't listed on Google My Business, you don't have to pay.

-Actually, if they're not claiming to be Google, what they're doing isn't illegal.
-What makes it a scam is that they'll charge way too much to do something simple, and the scare tactics they use to get you to pay up.
+If they're not claiming to be Google, what they're doing isn't illegal.
+What makes it a scam is that they'll charge way too much to do something simple, and use scare tactics to get you to pay up.
 They will tell you -

 - Your business is scheduled for deletion